KrisMinchev/astrobrezi/preprocessing/README.md

 ### Performing the cleanup

-To set the cleanup to your specific dataset, modify the script as fit.
 The template provided takes a set of data from `data` by following a naming scheme, and records the copy with modified header to `data-cleaned` following a naming scheme.
+Currently, we have to manually provide the naming template, number of images, and type of image.

 ## Step Two: Data Reduction